 Based on the high achievements of contemporary theatre aesthetics, directed and turned towards the being and perception of the young spectator, with the offered repertoire it has largely contributed to affirmation of the entire European and worldwide creative thought in this field, to a different notion of semiotics, and by it of semantics of this type of representation.
 In a word, it has been able to observe, recognize and present to judgement of the widest public all that creators in children’s theatres care about today.
-Thus, its past twenty-three years and participation of more than five hundred dramatic ensembles from almost fifty countries are actually not a review but a contribution to the history and anthology of the world’s puppetry and theatre for children, which clearly and undoubtedly names and characterizes it as one of the most significant cultural events of the Republic of Serbia – far beyond its borders.
+Thus, its past twenty-four years and participation of more than five hundred dramatic ensembles from almost fifty countries are actually not a review but a contribution to the history and anthology of the world’s puppetry and theatre for children, which clearly and undoubtedly names and characterizes it as one of the most significant cultural events of the Republic of Serbia – far beyond its borders.

 With such programme orientation the International Festival has best demonstrated and proved that it is possible to meritoriously and superiorly judge but also to influence the movements and development of the contemporary theatre for children as a whole from such a cultural centre as Subotica.